anagrambuild/bonsol/README.md

 Note, currently you need docker installed and the Risc0 zkey, Verification key and .dat file present at the root of the relay directory.
 See https://github.com/risc0/risc0/tree/e69db8038011dc2e4020d3899cc1c7b40dd3d637/compact_proof for instructions.
-This will change once the all rust prover is working, see relay/risc0 file (the commented out blobs)
+This will change once the all rust prover is working.